risingwavelabs/filechannel/DESIGN.md

 |---- segment id ----|---- begin offset ----|
 ```

-The endding offset isn't record in order to keep the file append-only.
-Once a segment is decided to be cut, the writing file is sealed and closed.
-A new file with greater segment id is created.
+The ending offset isn't record in order to keep the file append-only.
+Once a segment is decided to be cut, the writing

-Synchronization on the writing file is simply done in the following way:
-- An fd is opened for write only to append the data.
-- Extra fd will be opened on the writing file for read only.
-Then closing the fd for write won't affect reads.
-- Synchronization of offsets will be down with lock and conditional variable.
-Simple and neat.
+file is sealed and closed.
+A new file with greater segment id will be created.

 #### Compression on Segments

 This is a follow-up optimization on the segment files.
-Once a file is sealed to be read-only, we could compress it to save disk space.
+Once a file is sealed to be read-only, we could compress it to
+save disk space.
 The process could be as following:

 1. For each read-only segment file,
 2. Check if it's still valid.
 If true, then
 3. Compress it with a temporary name.
 4. When finishes, check again if it's still valid.
 5. If true, hold the read lock and rename the file atomically.
     1. After that, release the lock and delete the original file.
     2. Deletion shouldn't affect the fds that opened on that file if we open it with carefully chosen flags.
 (Linux/macOS/Windows)
 6. Otherwise, delete the temporary file.

 The compressed file has the same name as the uncompressed ones, except an additional suffix `.z`.